Berinkton/OCEmu/README.md

 Installation
 ------------

-Needs lua-5.2, luafilesystem, luautf8, luaffi, and SDL2.
+Needs lua-5.2 or newer, luafilesystem, luautf8, luaffi, and SDL2.
 luasocket is optional but is required for the Internet Component and higher precision timing.
 luasec is optional but is required for HTTPS.
+For lua-5.4 you need to install bit32 via luarocks.

+>**Note:** OCEmu is currently tested with lua-5.2, lua-5.3 and lua-5.4

 This git repository contains submodules, please clone using `git clone --recursive https://github.com/zenith391/OCEmu.git`